Olivia Culpo Flaunts Fabulous Figure In Wet Crop Top & Bikini Bottoms

 “Please post more from this shoot,” they wrote.

 Olivia has kept her admirers entertained with several throwback photos over the past couple of weeks.
-In March, she shared an update that saw her looking sensational in a pink crop top and mini skirt.
+In March, she shared an update that saw her looking sensational in a pink crop top and miniskirt.